 8. Museum Of Printing

 Take a quick trip back in time at the home of letterpress printing.
-The Penrith Museum of Printing keeps the history of letterpress printing machinery and equipment alive, so take a trip back with a visit to the Museum and see one of the 23 working machines on display, which dates back over than 100 years.
+The Penrith Museum of Printing keeps the history of letterpress printing machinery and equipment alive, so take a trip back with a visit to the Museum and see one of the 23 working machines on display, which dates back over 100 years.

 That’s it – and we’ve barely scratched the surface!
 There’re tons of other activities available here for everyone, which must be the reason why families from all over Australia and even abroad stay in this suburb for good.
 If you’re looking to buy a house in Penrith, then check out the best properties available in Lendlease, particularly Jordan Springs.
 The urban design of Jordan Springs East brings together the intimate charm of village life with quick access to the convenience of modern living.